guotystanford/guotystanford.github.io/_pages/Microcracking_Granite.md

 </p>

 <img src="/images/Microscopic view of tensile crack in granite.jpg"/>
-<h6 align="center">Thin section images showing the tensile cracks in the SCB specimen (left) and the conceptual model of tensile cracks proposed in Morgan et al., (2013).
+<h6 align="center">Thin section images showing the tensile cracks in the SCB specimen (left) and the conceptual model of tensile cracks proposed in Morgan et al., (2013) (right).
 </h6>

 ## Microcracking behavior transition in thermally treated granite